sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 instructions are being executed.

-In order for the synthesis to not reduce away all the logic, I've connected the PC to the LED outputs.
+In order for the synthesis to not reduce away all the logic, I've connected the PC register to the LED outputs.

 I've written a small simulation testbench that instantiates this top level entity and provides clock and reset.

 ### Test methodology
-So the test methodology is to write one or more small assembly program and place them in the file e.g. `test1.asm`.
+So the test methodology is to write one or more small assembly programs and place them in a file e.g. `test1.asm`.
 Then to start the test simply type:

 ```
 make test1